Second Battle of Villers-Bretonneux

+Villers-Bretonneux - where Australian and British forces defended against a German invasion, as well as the follow-up attack only three weeks later.
+Villers-Bretonneux was a desirable point of advantage for both sides of the battle because it was less than 20km from the British transport hub, where if the Germans advanced, they could be overthrown by the infantry.

 Battle

 German 2nd Army attack

 On 17/18 April, the Germans bombarded the area behind Villers-Bretonneux with mustard gas, causing 1,000 Australian casualties.
 On the evening of 23/24 April, an artillery barrage was fired, using mustard gas and high explosive rounds.
 Next morning, the Germans attacked the village with four divisions.
 The German infantry, with thirteen supporting A7V tanks, broke through the 8th Division, making a 3 mi wide gap in the Allied line.
 Villers-Bretonneux fell to the Germans and the railway junction of Amiens became vulnerable to capture.
 After the Germans took Villers-Bretonneux, the first engagement between opposing tanks took place.
 Three British Mark IV tanks from No. 1 Section, A Company, 1st Battalion, Tank Corps had been dispatched to the Cachy switch line, at the first reports of German advance and were to hold it against the Germans.
 One was a "male" (the No. 1 Tank of the section) armed with two 6-pounder guns and machine guns, under the command of Lieutenant Frank Mitchell.
 It was crewed by only four of the normal crew of eight, as the others had been gassed.
 The other tanks were "females" armed with 0.303 in (7.7 mm) machine-guns, for use against infantry.
 All were advancing when they encountered a German A7V, "Nixe" of Abteilung III Imperial German Tank Force, commanded by 2nd Lieutenant Wilhelm Biltz.

 Nixe fired on the two "females", damaging them to the extent that it left holes in the hull leaving the crew exposed.
 Both retreated; their machine guns were unable to penetrate the armour on the German tank.
 Mitchell's "male" Mark IV continued to fire at the A7V, while on the move to avoid German artillery fire and the gun of the German tank.
 The movement meant Mitchell's gunner had difficulty in aiming the 6-pounders.
 The tanks fired at each other on the move, until the Mark IV stopped to allow the gunner a clear shot and the gunner scored three hits (a total of six shell hits).
 Nixe heeled over on its side, possibly as a result of crossing an incline at the wrong angle.
 The surviving German crew (out of 18 men), including Biltz, alighted from the vehicle and the British fired at them as they fled on foot, killing nine.